About the Course

 Your learning experience will be enhanced through guest lectures, seminars and events, delivered by leading experts with experience of delivering circular economy change in different contexts.

-The Circular Economy Innovation Postgraduate Certificate will be awarded on the successful completion of 60 credits: 40 credits of compulsory taught modules and a project module (20 credits).
+The Circular Economy Innovation Postgraduate Certificate will be awarded on the successful completion of 60 credits.
+Each module is worth 20 credits:

 Our teaching team will bring their expert knowledge and industry experience in sustainable and circular innovation to enhance your high-quality and flexible learning experience at Cardiff School of Management.
 You will learn through a combination of our award-winning experiential learning approach and traditional teaching methods, including lectures, seminars, workshops, tutorials, case studies and groupwork.
 Monthly workshops are held over an 8-month period.